'The situation in Wuhan was chilling' - The Scoop

 The World Health Organization declared the pandemic a global health emergency on January 30.

-The virus has claimed over 1,100 lives across 25 countries — the vast majority in China — with a further 44,200 infected with the novel strain.
+The virus has claimed over 1,100 lives in 25 countries — the vast majority in China — with a further 44,200 infected with the deadly virus strain.

 Abd Najib and another 40-year-old Bruneian man were evacuated from Wuhan on February 7.
 Since touching down back home they have been under quarantine at the National Isolation Centre in Tutong as a precaution, although both men show no symptoms of the virus.